mmehr1988/super-octo-bassoon/README.md

    - Checks whether @ is included
    - Check whether there are any characters before @
-   - Accepts: Characters, Numbers, Underscores, and Dash
+   - Accepts: Characters, Numbers, Underscores, and Hyphens
    - Double dots "." are not allowed

 1. idCheck: Duplicate submissions are not allowed.
-1. officerCheck:
+1. officeCheck:

    - Only numbers accepted between 0 and 1000
    - Cannot include spaces